 To most dog owners, the most important question in a criminal or administrative dog bite case is whether your dog will be taken from you and/or put down.
 Every jurisdiction has its own laws concerning the consequences which may result from a dog bite.
 In addition to the civil laws which provide compensation for the victim (and sometimes punitive damages), there are criminal laws and administrative laws.
 “Dog court” usually proceeds under the administrative laws.
 There are three broad issues that arise in criminal and “dog court” hearings:

 - The first issue is which laws will be applied.
-The states often have regulations and even statutes which deal with dangerous dogs.
+The states often have regulations and even statutes that deal with dangerous dogs.
 Additionally, the county and the city usually have their own ordinances.
-So one must obtain all three sets of laws and review them.
+So, one must obtain all three sets of laws and review them.

 - The second issue is which laws the particular animal control department or court will choose to follow.
 This often is a matter of policy.
 Some authorities are more concerned with protecting people from animals, while others focus on protecting animals from people.
 There are departments that never want to euthanize a dog no matter how vicious it is.
 So, one must find out what the policies of the pertinent authority are.